dustinpfister/blog_posts/_posts/linux-folders-bin.md

 ## 2 - Conclusion

 There is a whole lot more ground to cover when it comes to the various commands that can be found in the bin folder.
 However for the most part I think I have at least touched base on what the bin folder is all about for now, and that is all I really wanted to do when writing this post.
-I have all ready wrote a post on the [home folder in Linux systems](/2021/11/12/linux-folders-home/), and as tie goes by I am planing to write at least a few more posts on the various folders in Linux.
+I have all ready wrote a post on the [home folder in Linux systems](/2021/11/12/linux-folders-home/), and as time goes by I am planing to write at least a few more posts on the various folders in Linux.

+However there is not just looking into the various folders, there is also taking the time to start to look into all the various commands in these various folders.
+There is also looking into what locations are in fact actually binaries and what locations are just symbolic links to binaries in other folders actually.